James L. Carr

 Dr. Carr previously served the Department as the Central District Commander.
 In addition, he is a graduate of the prestigious FBI National Academy, 214th Session where he served as a Leadership Challenge Student, Section-2 Class Representative, and the Class Spokesman.
 Dr. Carr also graduated from the Police Executive Research Forum (PERF) Senior Management Institute at Boston University.
 Prior to coming aboard with the Department of Criminology, Law & Society, Dr. Carr served as a guest lecturer at George Mason University in Manassas regarding Policing in America.
 Dr. Carr is a member of the American Society of Evidence-Based Policing (ASEBP) and collaborated on a National Academies of Sciences project with Dr. Cynthia Lum, Director for the Center for Evidence-Based Crime Policy and Dr. Christopher Koper: Translating, Communicating, and Institutionalizing Research into Policing Practice: A Collaboration between the Prince William County Police Department and the Center for Evidence-Based Crime Policy.

 As an educator and former law enforcement practitioner, Dr. Carr enjoys working with youth and college students to ensure that they achieve their educational goals and objectives.
 In addition, Dr. Carr is a part-time instructor for the New England College online Criminal Justice Program teaching CJ-3210: Contemporary Law Enforcement; CJ-3010: Corrections, and PS-3170: Forensic Psychology, and several other courses.
-Furthermore, Dr. Carr has been working with Professor Frank Jones for the past seven years coordinating visits to Washington, D.C., Quantico, and Prince William County for students taking CJ-4000, Senior Seminar regarding Issues in Professional Practice.
-Dr. Carr rose through the ranks in the Police Department serving in the following assignments:
+Furthermore, Dr. Carr has been working with Professor Frank Jones, New England College, since 2016, coordinating visits to Washington, D.C., Quantico, and Prince William County for students taking CJ-4020, Senior Seminar and Travel Component regarding Issues in Professional Practice (Law Enforcement).
+Dr. Carr was promoted through the ranks within the Police Department serving in the following assignments:

 • Patrol, where he served as a Patrol Officer and Crime Scene Technician.